local-ch/lhs/README.md

 ## Count vs. Length

-The behaviour of `count` and `length` is based on ActiveRecord's behaviour.
+The behavior of `count` and `length` is based on ActiveRecord's behavior.

 `count` Determine the number of elements by taking the number of total elements that is provided by the endpoint/api.